OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

 .. code-block:: yaml

    feature:

      # Whether to enable the gcode viewer in the UI or not
      gCodeVisualizer: true

      # Whether to enable the temperature graph in the UI or not
      temperatureGraph: true

-     # Specifies whether OctoPrint should wait for the start response from the printer before trying to send commands
-     # during connect.
-     waitForStartOnConnect: false

-     # Specifies whether OctoPrint should send linenumber + checksum with every printer command.
-Needed for
-     # successful communication with Repetier firmware
-     alwaysSendChecksum: false

-     # Specifies whether OctoPrint should also send linenumber + checksum with commands that are *not*
-     # detected as valid GCODE (as in, they do not match the regular expression "^\s*([GM]\d+|T)").
-     sendChecksumWithUnknownCommands: false

-     # Specifies whether OctoPrint should also use up acknowledgments ("ok") for commands that are *not*
-     # detected as valid GCODE (as in, they do not match the regular expression "^\s*([GM]\d+|T)").
-     unknownCommandsNeedAck: false

-     # Whether to ignore the first ok after a resend response.
-Needed for successful communication with
-     # Repetier firmware
-     swallowOkAfterResend: false

      # Specifies whether support for SD printing and file management should be enabled
      sdSupport: true

-     # Specifies whether firmware expects relative paths for selecting SD files
-     sdRelativePath: false

-     # Whether to always assume that an SD card is present in the printer.
-     # Needed by some firmwares which don't report the SD card status properly.
-     sdAlwaysAvailable: false

-     # Whether the printer sends repetier style target temperatures in the format
-     #   TargetExtr0:<temperature>
-     # instead of attaching that information to the regular M105 responses
-     repetierTargetTemp: false

-     # Whether to enable external heatup detection (to detect heatup triggered e.g. through the printer's LCD panel or
-     # while printing from SD) or not.
-Causes issues with Repetier's "first ok then response" approach to
-     # communication, so disable for printers running Repetier firmware.
-     externalHeatupDetection: true

      # Whether to enable the keyboard control feature in the control tab
      keyboardControl: true